 - A. Purpose.
 This Section provides procedures for filing, processing, and noticing of Design Review applications. - B. Filing and processing.
 All Design Review applications shall be completed, submitted, and processed in compliance with Chapter 22.40 (Application Filing and Processing, Fees) and Section 22.40.050 (Initial Application Review for Discretionary Permits).

-The procedures for processing and noticing Minor Design Review applications are established in Section 22.42.055.B (Minor Design Review). - Design Review application forms are available at the Agency's public serviceinformation counter.
+Design Review application forms are available at the Agency's public service counter.

 - C. Notice of action and/or hearing date.
 Administrative decisions and public hearings on a proposed Design Review application shall be noticed in compliance with Chapter 22.118 (Notices, Public Hearings, and Administrative Actions).
 The Director may provide expanded public notice to ensure maximum public awareness of any Design Review application. - D. Applicability to approved projects.
-On conventionally-zoned lots, where new or additional floor area previously approved without Design Review had not received a final inspection by the Building and Safety Division, and where the scope of work is proposed to be modified to include additional floor area that would trigger Design Review pursuant to Section 22.42.020.B or 22.42.030.B, the scope of the Design Review shall include all new or additional floor area that has not received a final inspection.
+On conventionally-zoned lots, where new or additional floor area previously approved without Design Review had not received a final inspection by the Building and Safety Division, and where the scope of work is proposed to be modified to include additional floor area that would trigger Design Review pursuant to Section 22.42.020.B or 22.42.020.D, the scope of the Design Review shall include all new or additional floor area that has not received a final inspection.